farhan92cr/farhan/README.md

 Day-33 | KUBERNETES PODS | DEPLOY YOUR FIRST APP:

+kubectl is to interact kubernets.
-KubeCtL is nothing but like for Docker whenever you are trying to run any commands you have the docker CLI right in kubernetes you have something called as kubectal so kubectl is command line.
+KubeCtL is nothing but like for Docker whenever you are trying to run any commands you have the docker CLI right in kubernetes you have something called as kubectl so kubectl is command line.